colleenmccamy/colleenmccamy/README.md

-# Hi I am Colleen McCamy.
-Welcome to my GitHub Profile.
+# Hi I am Colleen McCamy and welcome to my GitHub.

 I am a self-proclaimed energy nerd passionate about the intersection of climate, creativity and community.